tsdat/pipeline-template/templates/ingest/{{ cookiecutter.module }}/README.md

     - Commit your changes to git/github early and often to prevent accidental code loss.
     - Write tests as soon as possible and test often.
 When pushing changes to github all the tests in this repository will be run.
-    - In general, try to write modular, resusable code to save your future self (and your team members) some time.
+    - In general, try to write modular, reuseable code to save your future self (and your team members) some time.
 Comments are particularly useful when they explain **why** something was done, as opposed to *how* it was done.